nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 ### Troubleshooting - cannot connect
 If you try to clone or push changes to the remote repository and it does not work check the following

-* Is the repository name correct (the easiest thing to do is go to the GitHub website find the repository and copy and paste the URL)?
+* Is the repository name correct?
+The easiest thing to do is go to the GitHub website find the repository and copy and paste the URL.
 * Have you spelled the http proxy and https proxy correctly in the `gitconfig` file?
 * Have you recently changed your log in/password?
 If so, make sure you update your `gitconfig` file.
+* Has the proxy resolved the domain?
+If you browse to the site using Chrome (or any other browser) this will force the proxy to resolve the domain.
+From there you should be able to push changes to master.

 ### Branching and Merging